 Look through XaaS Journal’s archives, and you’ll find plenty of articles that point out common mistakes IT solution providers make when implementing solutions or services.
 But, this time, we’re suggesting radical change instead of offering tips or ways to tweak solutions.
 After living through the pandemic and economic shutdown, it’s clear that the industry has been answering the question, “What is a business continuity plan?” wrong.
 From now on, providing business continuity solutions with any appreciable value requires looking at these solutions from a whole new perspective.

 Business Continuity Plan Changes Your Clients Need Now

-Erase your concept of a business continuity for a moment and consider this: Instead of trying to come up with a plan that allows people to spring into action to immediately adapt after a disaster or shutdown, encourage your clients to build business continuity into their company’s culture and everyday operations.
+Erase your concept of business continuity for a moment and consider this: Instead of trying to come up with a plan that allows people to spring into action to immediately adapt after a disaster or shutdown, encourage your clients to build business continuity into their company’s culture and everyday operations.

 You may see your primary role as a VAR or MSP as only the business continuity solutions or services provider.
-As a trusted advisor, however, it’s your responsibility to make sure you clients build an IT environment, practical processes, and the right culture that enables them to keep doing business, come what may.
+As a trusted advisor, however, it’s your responsibility to make sure your clients build an IT environment, practical processes, and the right culture that enables them to keep doing business, come what may.
 Could you differentiate your business and meet a crucial need by taking a new perspective?